bmeviauac01/datadriven/docs/en/homework/index.md

 ﻿# Optional homework

 These exercises are **optional**.
 You can earn **extra points** that are added to your exam score.
-In the exercises and the evaluation results, you will see a text “iMsc”; please ignore that (it is for the Hungarian students).
-All exercises are available for extra points on this course.
+Maximum 2 points per homework.
+In the exercises and the evaluation results, you will see a text “iMsc”; these iMsc points are not counted!
+(These are special points for Hungarian curriculum).
+All non-iMsc exercises are available for extra points on this course, 5 homeworks, maximum 2 points per homework, maximum 10 points.
 Here you find the exercise descriptions; the submission of the solutions is expected via GitHub Classroom.
+If you fail to submit the exercies exactly as in the guide, or it is late, you get no points at all!
+Make sure to follow the guide and do **everything in time**!

 !!! important "Working code"
     You are expected to write code that actually works!
 Your code will be executed, and it is required to fulfill the specified task.